Elyes Gabel: 2013–present: Career in the U.S.

-In 2019, he gave voice to Thomas Kallor also known as Star Boy/Star Man, a member of Legion of Super-Heroes and an ally to Justice League in DC Entertainment's direct-to-video animated superhero film Justice League vs. the Fatal Five.
-The film had its world premiere at WonderCon ’19 (March 29–31, 2019).
-He has written, directed and produced a short film titled Game Show Hurt alongside fellow Scorpion alumni Kevin Weisman, Glenn Keogh and Paul K. Daniel.
+In 2019, Gabel voiced the superhero and Legion of Super-Heroes member Thomas Kallor, also known as Star Boy, in DC Entertainment's direct-to-video animated superhero film Justice League vs. the Fatal Five.
+Its world premiere was at WonderCon (March 29–31, 2019).

-In 2020, he joined the cast of the thriller Suspicion on Apple TV+ based on the Israeli thriller TV series False Flag, alongside Uma Thurman and Kunal Nayyar.
-Gabel portrayed British citizen Sean Tilson in eight part thriller series which premiered on 4 February 2022 on Apple TV+.
+In 2020, he joined the cast of Suspicion on Apple TV+ an eight part thriller series which premiered on 4 February 2022, based on the Israeli TV series False Flag, Gabel portrayed British citizen Sean Tilson alongside Uma Thurman and Kunal Nayyar.